MatSim91/Milestone-Project-2-Memory-Game/README.md

 ## Bugs and Fixes

 1. While creating the Modal pop-up in the index.html page the modal was not appearing on the browser.
-	- 1.1 Fix: After closer look it was because bootstrap was interfering with the classes modal-container, modal_container and modal.
+	- 1.1 **Fix:** After closer look it was because bootstrap was interfering with the classes modal-container, modal_container and modal.
 I have updated these classes name and it fixed the bug.

 2. While trying to load the Font Awesome Icon there was an error and the Icon was not appearing.
 I was using a CDN as a source to load the Icon.
-    - 2.1 Fix: I was able to fix this by creating an account with Font Awesome and adding the script source references that they have reccomended.
+    - 2.1 **Fix:** I was able to fix this by creating an account with Font Awesome and adding the script source references that they have reccomended.

 3. While running the JavaScript code through a validator it showed that a few semicolons were missing and a few typos.
-    - 3.1 Fix: Added semicolons to the missing lines and fixed the typos.
+    - 3.1 **Fix:** Added semicolons to the missing lines and fixed the typos.

 4. While trying to run the game it was not running properly.
-    - 4.1 Fix: While checking why I the game source on the gamt.html page was incorrect.
+    - 4.1 **Fix:** While checking why I the game source on the game.html page was incorrect.
 After I updated it fixed the problem.

 5. The restart button was not working.
-    - 5.1: Fixed typo with the onclick that was calling the runGame function.
+    - 5.1: **Fix:** typo with the onclick that was calling the runGame function.
 # Deployment

-- GitHub Pages: Under the repository page:
+- **GitHub Pages:** Under the repository page:
     1. Click on Settings
     2. Scroll down to the "GitHub Pages" section
     3. Select the Source Branch